axllent/ssbak/README.md

 ## Features

-- Completely compatible with the default .sspak file format (tar non-executable files).
+- Compatible with the default `*.sspak` file format (tar non-executable files).
 - Create and restore database and/or assets from a Silverstripe website regardless of asset / database size.
 - Optionally create or restore without resampled images (`--ignore-resampled`).
-Note: this skips most common image manipulations except for ResizedImages which are usually generated for HTMLText and cannot be regenerated "on the fly".
-(Experimental feature).
+Note: this skips most common image manipulations except for `ResizedImages` which are usually generated for HTMLText and cannot be regenerated "on the fly".
-- SSBak does not require or use PHP at all (see [limitations](#limitations)).
+- SSBak does not require (or use) PHP at all (see [limitations](#limitations)).
 - Multiplatform static binaries (Linux, Mac & Windows).
-The only system requirements are `mysql`(.exe) and `mysqldump`(.exe).
+The only system requirements are `mysql`(.exe) and `mysqldump`(.exe) in your path.
 All other actions such as tar, gzip etc are handled directly in SSBak.
-- Checks temporary and output locations have sufficient storage space before doing operations (Linux / Mac only)
+- Checks temporary and output locations have sufficient storage space **before** doing operations (Linux / Mac only)
 - Optional verbose output to see what it is doing.
 - Shell completion (see `ssbak completion -h`)